AgenticRec: A Recommendation-Oriented Agentic Framework with Progressive Tool-Integrated Reasoning Optimization: Experiments

 To intuitively demonstrate the effectiveness of \ours, we present a sample from the Games dataset in Fig.~\ref{fig:casestudy}.
 The user history consists of legacy Nintendo purchases (GameCube accessories), while the actual next item purchased is \textit{Pokémon Legends: Arceus}, a game for the Nintendo Switch.
-The vanilla reasoning LLM exhibits an over-reliance on literal string matching (e.g., strictly filtering for keywords like \textit{GameCube} or \textit{Wii}), failing to mine user latent interests or grasp the intrinsic semantics of items.
-By invoking tools, the training-free agent utilizes collaborative signals to effectively improve ranking quality; however, without tool-integrated training and preference refinement, it fails to further explore nuanced differences among items and remains trapped by literal semantics in the final decision, resulting in suboptimal performance.
+The vanilla reasoning LLM exhibits an over-reliance on literal string matching (e.g., strictly filtering for keywords like \textit{GameCube}), failing to mine latent interests or grasp the intrinsic semantics of items.
+By invoking tools, the training-free agent utilizes collaborative signals to improve ranking quality; however, without RTA training and PPR refinement, it fails to further explore nuanced differences among items and remains trapped by literal semantics in the final decision, resulting in suboptimal performance.

 In contrast, \ours leverages collaborative signals to astutely infer the user's latent interest in the Nintendo ecosystem.
 Building on this insight, it proactively invokes tools to acquire detailed specifications of promising candidates, enabling fine-grained differentiation for ranking.
 Ultimately, it flexibly synthesizes multi-source information to deliver precise recommendations.